Charon77/charon77.github.io/posts/how-to-write-blogs-without-any-code-a-beginners-guide-to-markdown.md

 This is _sooooooo_ unlike HTML, which looks gibberish to the untrained eyes.

 Today, people favor Markdown for its readability (when viewed as a plain text) and its simplicity.
-This allows even visitors that uses ancient PCs for _surfing the web_ to access your website.
+This allows even visitors that use ancient PCs for _surfing the web_ to access your website.

 Let's take a look at a couple of examples.